skyhoshi/uwp-csharp-connect-sample/README.md

 - **GetAuthenticatedClientAsync**

-	This method of the **AuthenticationHelper** class authenticates the user with the v2.0 authentication service.
+	This method of the **AuthenticationHelper** class authenticates the user with the Azure AD v2.0 endpoint.

 	It does this by creating an AppConfig object that specifies the app client ID, return URL, and the scopes requested by the app.
 It then uses this AppConfig object to construct an **OAuth2AuthenticationProvider** object, and calls the **AuthenticateAsync** method on the authentication provider.
 Finally, it creates a GraphServicesClient object using the **OAuth2AuthenticationProvider** object.